gnivler/DDTweaks/README.md

      `otherwise just melee to death (coup de gras) with one keypress`

-     The key will intentionally do nothing if you're in melee range.
+     The key will intentionally do nothing if you're in melee range and might be wounded.
 </td>
 </tr>
 </table>